 The Sisters of Mercy, sponsors of Mercy High School, identify the following five values as characterizing their ministries: Human Dignity; Mercy; Justice; Service; Option for the Poor.
 These values inspire and challenge all at Mercy High School in the daily living of our spirit.

-The Mercy Education System of the Americas (MESA) is rooted in the Gospel, through the Catholic faith and the Mercy charism.
+Mercy High School is a part of The Mercy Education System of the Americas (MESA) rooted in the Gospel, through the Catholic faith and the Mercy charism.
 Inspired by Catherine McAuley, MESA nurtures highly competent and deeply compassionate leaders ready to serve a vulnerable world.
+MESA Mission Statement.